scalettar/portal/README.md

 ## About

 Personal website repo.

-See notes.md for general thoughts and plans.
+Simple placeholder currently in use while website is being revamped.